The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

-12. Time series analysis#
+12. Time Series Analysis#

-As examples, we’ll look at two datasets, renewable electricity generation in the United States from 2001 to 2024, and weather data over the same interval.
+As examples, we’ll look at two datasets: renewable electricity generation in the United States from 2001 to 2024, and weather data over the same interval.
 We will develop methods to decompose a time series into a long-term trend and a repeated seasonal component.
 We’ll use linear regression models to fit and forecast trends.
 And we’ll try out a widely-used model for analyzing time series data, with the formal name “autoregressive integrated moving average” and the easier-to-say acronym ARIMA.

 Click here to run this notebook on Colab.